mongodb/specifications/source/ocsp-support/ocsp-support.rst

 <https://github.com/mongodb/specifications#no-knobs>`__.
 However, we
-later decided that users may benefit from having the ability to disable OCSP endpoint checking when applications are deployed behind restrictive firewall with outbound whitelists, and this benefit is worth adding another URI option.
+later decided that users may benefit from having the ability to disable OCSP endpoint checking when applications are deployed behind restrictive firewall with outbound allowLists, and this benefit is worth adding another URI option.

 Appendix